• Skip to main content

 This recipe was originally published on November 4, 2013, and republished with updates in November 2019.

-« Creamy Tuscan Chicken with Spinach and Artichokes
+« Creamy Tuscan Chicken with Spinach, Artichokes, and Sun-Dried Tomatoes (30 Minutes, ONE-PAN)

 Butternut Squash Chili with Beef and Beans »